zalando/postgres-operator/docs/index.md

 in some overarching orchestration, like rolling updates to improve the user experience.

-Monitoring of clusters is not in scope, for this good tools already exist from ZMON to Prometheus and more Postgres specific options.
+Monitoring or tuning Postgres is not in scope of the operator in the current state.
+Other tools like [ZMON](https://opensource.zalando.com/zmon/), [Prometheus](https://prometheus.io/) or more Postgres specific options can be used to complement it.

 ## Overview of involved entities